Projects & Collaborations

 by Bruce Gilchrist

-In 2018 I collaboratively researched a new project combining computational cinema, robotics and performance that re-imagined a blend of factory and warehouse, transforming arrangements of labour, capital, media and information into a new space of cultural production (supported by Arts Council England).
-This led to an AHRC-funded practice-based PhD project (2018–2022) Poetics of Artificial Intelligence in Art Practice: (Mis)apprehended Bodies Remixed as Language.
+In 2018, I initiated Automatic Cinema, a collaborative project that combined computational cinema, robotics and performance to re-imagine a blend of factory and warehouse, transforming arrangements of labour, capital, media and information into a new space of cultural production (supported by Arts Council England and the Centre for Digital Storymaking, LSBU).
+The outcome of this research, as proof of concept, led to an AHRC funded practice-based PhD project in association with Data as Culture at the Open Data Institute (ODI) London, & D6-Culture in Transit Newcastle, to research the poetics of artificial intelligence (2018–2022).

-An AHRC Research Fellowship at Oxford Brookes University (2002–2005) and a Science Museum SMAP5 commission (2005) generated materials for the project Null Object: Gustav Metzger thinks about nothing (2012).
-This project explored the idea of ‘nothing’ as a productive category by connecting neurophysiology, psychophysics and manufacturing technology to produce sculpture.
-This work has recently been exhibited at KU Leuven as part of To The Edge of Time (2022).
+An AHRC Research Fellowship at Oxford Brookes University (2002–2005) and a London Science Museum SMAP5 commission (2005) generated materials for the project, Gustav Metzger thinks about nothing (2012).
+Inspired by Metzger's political and environmental activism, as well as his exploration of the concept of the void, the project focussed on ‘nothing’ as a productive category, eventually linking neurophysiology, psychophysics, and manufacturing technology in the creation of sculpture.
+This work has recently been exhibited in The Hague at West Den Haag as part of Gödel Escher Bach (2023), and KU Leuven as part of To The Edge of Time (2022).

 An earlier period of activity included ensemble performance projects with several groups performing worldwide, including Station House Opera, Blast Theory, and People Show, amongst others.